 These drivers also work with these other products in the WordPerfect 5.1 family: DrawPerfect 1.x, LetterPerfect 1.0, PlanPerfect 5.1, and WordPerfect Works 1.0.

-For drivers for WPDOS 5.0, go to an index page on Corel's web site and download a file named 50PLST.EXE (if the link on the index page does not work, download the file from this link); this is a self-extracting archive that contains a list of drivers available for WPDOS 5.0.
-Run the self-extracting file on your hard disk; consult the list of printers for the name of the file that contains the driver you want, and download the driver from the WPDOS 5.0 FTP directory on Corel's web site.
+For drivers for WPDOS 5.0, consult this list of drivers available on Corel's web site.
+Consult the list of printers for the name of the file that contains the driver you want, and download the driver from the WPDOS 5.0 FTP directory on Corel's web site.
 For WPDOS 4.2, download drivers from the WPDOS 4.2 directory on Corel's web site.

 Don't be clueless!
 Clueless Visitor No. 44 complained that these drivers did not help him print from Microsoft Word for Windows.
 These drivers do nothing at all for Microsoft Word or any other Windows software.
-(One of a series of Don't be clueless! warnings.)
+(One of a series of Don't be clueless! warnings provided by this site as a public service.)

 Please leave feedback if these drivers need any corrections.
 For example, if you find that you need to press the manual feed button when printing, please let me know your exact printer model and the driver that you are using; I can make a correction in the driver to solve the problem.
 Slight errors in page margins (which may be a few millimeters away from their correct position) are also easy to fix, but only if you send me full details.
 When writing, please include your WPDOS version (5.1, 6.0, 6.1, 6.2), and the full name of your printer (for example, HP DeskJet 990cse), not just the number ("HP 1100" can mean any of four completely different printers; I cannot help unless you include the full name).

-If you can't choose the paper-size definition that you used until you installed this driver, see this site's instructions for creating paper-size definitions in WPDOS.
+If you can't choose the paper-size definition that you used before you installed this driver, see this site's instructions for creating paper-size definitions in WPDOS.

 If you can't make the printer draw paper from the correct input bin (for example, the lower tray on an HP LaserJet), make sure that you selected the correct Sheet Feeder definition, using Shift-F7, Select, Edit.
 Sheet Feeder.
 The correct sheet feeder definition will normally have a model number similar to that of your printer (for example, for the HP LaserJet 5100, use the HP LaserJet 5000 sheet feeder definition).
 You may need to experiment with different sheet feeder definitions until you find one that works perfectly.